 You can find a detailed explanation of the syntax and available modes and switches on Microsoft’s website.
 For the purposes of this article, we’re focusing only on how to recover a deleted folder in Windows 11 using Windows File Recovery:

-Type in the following command to recover the Documents folder on drive C to drive E:
+- Type in the following command to recover the Documents folder on drive C to drive E:

 winfr C: E: /regular /n \Users\<username>\Documents\

-Of course, you can replace the path to the Documents folder with any path your want, and you can also pick a different source and destination drive.
+Of course, you can replace the path to the Documents folder with any path you want, and you can also pick a different source and destination drive.
 Check out the full Windows File Recovery Tool review here.

 Method 8: Retrieve Lost Data from a Cloud Backup Using OneDrive